How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 - YouTube videos (public with captions)

-- Audio files (MP3, WAV, M4A, AAC, and 20+ more formats)
+- Audio files (MP3, WAV, M4A, AAC, OGG, OPUS, and more)

 NOT supported formats: